SESHASHAYANAN/Blockchain_Gamming/README.md

 # A CRYPTOCURRENCY BASED GAMING TELEGRAM BOT
 # Demo Youtube Link:- https://www.youtube.com/shorts/wE7jl4CHI-o

 ORCA is a Telegram bot that merges gaming and crypto!
 Users can earn tokens by playing games, trading crypto, buying skins, and betting on matches.
-The bot is secure, fun, and intuitive—a perfect hub for gamers and crypto enthusiasts!
+The bot is secure, fun, and intuitive—a perfect hub for gamers and crypto enthusiasts !
 The game has an easy and simple UI.
 1. This is a Homepage containing the different game services we provide.
  ![image](https://github.com/user-attachments/assets/e753986f-67fc-4444-8f4a-9e6ed604fb52)